 These numbers are near or below the seasonal averages of 12 named storms, six hurricanes and three major hurricanes, based on the average from 1981 to 2010.
 The Atlantic hurricane region includes the North Atlantic Ocean, Caribbean Sea and Gulf of Mexico....

-Humberto was the first of only two Atlantic hurricanes in 2013.
-It reached peak intensity, with top winds of 90 mph, in the far eastern Atlantic.
+2013.
+It reached peak intensity, with top winds of 90 mph, in the far

-“Atmospheric and oceanic conditions across the tropical Pacific are already taking on some El Niño characteristics.
+pattern is expected to be offset in 2014 by the impacts of El Niño, and by cooler Atlantic Ocean temperatures than we’ve seen in recent years.“Atmospheric and oceanic conditions across the tropical Pacific are already taking on some El Niño characteristics.
 Also, we are currently seeing strong trade winds and wind shear over the tropical Atlantic, and NOAA’s climate models predict these conditions will persist, in part because of El Niño,” Bell said.
 “The expectation of near-average Atlantic Ocean temperatures this season, rather than the above-average temperatures seen since 1995, also suggests fewer Atlantic hurricanes.”...

 NOAA’s seasonal hurricane outlook is not a hurricane landfall forecast; it does not predict how many storms will hit land or where a storm will strike.
 Forecasts for individual storms and their impacts will be provided throughout the season by NOAA’s National Hurricane Center."...